manticoresoftware/manticoresearch/manual/Connecting_to_the_server/HTTP.md

 <!-- end -->

 ## SQL over HTTP

+Endpoints `/sql` and `/cli` allow running SQL queries via HTTP.

+* `/sql` accepts only SELECTs and returns response in HTTP JSON format.
+Parameter `query` should be url-encoded.
+* `/sql?mode=raw` accepts any SQL query and returns response in raw format similar to what you get via mysql.
+Parameter `query` should be url-encoded.
+* `/cli` accepts any SQL query and returns response in raw format similar to what you get via mysql.
+The query should not be url-encoded.
+This endpoint is to be used for doing manual actions via browser or command line http clients like `curl`.

+### /sql

 <!-- example SQL_over_HTTP -->

-Endpoint `/sql` allows running an **SQL [SELECT](../Searching/Full_text_matching/Basic_usage.md#SQL) query** via HTTP JSON interface.
+`/sql` accepts an **SQL [SELECT](../Searching/Full_text_matching/Basic_usage.md#SQL) query** via HTTP JSON interface.

 Query payload **must** be URL encoded, otherwise query statements with `=` (filtering or setting options) will result in an error.

-It returns a JSON respons which contains hits information and execution time.
+It returns a JSON response which contains hits information and execution time.
 The response has the same format as [json/search](../Searching/Full_text_matching/Basic_usage.md#HTTP) endpoint.
 Note, that `/sql` endpoint supports only single search requests.
 If you are looking for processing a multi-query see below.

 <!-- request HTTP -->
 ```bash